Medicare Fraud Attorney Miami Florida & Healthcare Fraud Defense Lawyers

 Answer:

 Yes.
 Federal investigations can trigger administrative actions against your license even without a conviction.
 A pending indictment or formal charge can lead to temporary or permanent suspension from Medicaid/Medicare programs or your state licensing board.
-We defend both your legal freedom and your professional credentials.
+Our fraud charges attorney Miami defends both your legal freedom and your professional credentials.

 6. How can I tell if I’m the target of a federal case or just a witness?